Global Chief Economist/Special Economic Adviser at Citigroup (2010-2019)

 Visiting Professor of Economics at Columbia University’s School of International and Public Affairs

 Willem Buiter is an independent economic adviser.
-He is a Visiting Professor of Economics at Columbia University’s School of International and Public Affairs in New York and since 2014 he is an Adjunct Senior Fellow at the Council on Foreign Relations in New York.
+He is a Visiting Professor of Economics at Columbia University’s School of International and Public Affairs in New York and is an Adjunct Senior Fellow at the Council on Foreign Relations in New York.

 Willem was a founding external member of the Monetary Policy Committee of the Bank of England from 1997 till 2000, Chief Economist and Special Counselor to the President at the EBRD from 2000 till 2005 and an Adviser to Goldman Sachs from 2005 till 2009.
 He has been an adviser to the IMF, the World Bank, the Inter-American Development Bank, the European Commission, central banks, finance ministries and corporations across the world.
 He is a member of the Advisory Scientific Committee of the European System Risk Board (ESRB)